Paschal Ekeji

-Paschal Hans Uzoma Ekeji is a Lesotho born rugby union footballer of Nigerian descent, who plays as a winger for Sharks XV in South Africa.
-Formerly part of the NFL's International Player Pathway scheme.
+Paschal Hans Uzoma Ekeji Jr. (born March 19, 2002) is a Lesotho-born American football defensive end of Nigerian descent for the New York Jets of the National Football League (NFL) as a member of the Formerly part of the International Player Pathway program.
+He is a former rugby union footballer who played as a winger for Sharks XV in South Africa.

 Early life

 He is originally from Nigeria but grew up in Bloemfontein and played for Grey College and played rugby union for Free State in the Craven Week.
 He then attended Stellenbosch University.

 Career

 Rugby Union

 He was recruited by Western Province in 2020.
 He played for Western Province U20 in the U20 Cup in the 2021-22 season.
 That season, he also featured the senior Western Province side in the Toyota Challenge.
 He went on to make his senior debut in the 2022 Currie Cup Premier Division for Western Province, making his debut against Lions in January 2022.
 However, his progress was halted by a knee ligament injury which ruled him out of action for a year.